After I was injured, I filed a workers’ compensation claim. Can I also file a third-party injury lawsuit?

 Third-party injury lawsuits provide additional compensation that goes beyond the benefits provided workers’ compensation.
 Like workers’ compensation, a third-party lawsuit will cover medical bills related to the injury.
 However, a third-party lawsuit will also cover all lost wages (workers’ compensations pays only a portion) as well as damages for pain and suffering, emotional distress, loss of consortium and loss of enjoyment.
 A third-party lawsuit will also cover any property damage you experienced as a result of the accident that caused your injury.
 In some cases, punitive damages are also available.

 Questions?
-Ostroff Injury Law Can Help
+Ostroff Godshall Injury and Accident Lawyers Can Help